 I was in Florida two days ago.

-They're scared to death of what Joe Biden and Kamala Harris would do to try to bring socialism to America when they left and were run out of their country uh because of socialism.
+They're scared to death of what Joe Biden and Kamala Harris would do to try to bring socialism to America when they left and were run out of their country because of socialism.

-Uh, you look in Pennsylvania, where right now you have I think a net of a hundred thousand more registered Republicans today than you did four years ago, and a lot of strong early voting amongst Republicans.
+You look in Pennsylvania, where right now you have, I think, a net of 100,000 more registered Republicans today than you did four years ago.

 Both sides are voting.

-They're showing up right now, Sean.
+They're showing up right now, Sean, and they're showing up at the rallies.

 I was in Minnesota.

-They watched their cities get burned down and they're angry about it.
+They watched their cities get burned down, and they're angry about it.

 Sean, that's the same thing as defunding police.